Here’s one from a few years ago that deserves to be shared again. Check out 2yo Asher who seems convinced that Christmas bulb is a lollipop. HAHAHA!

 5. Holiday-themed soaps.
 Continuing with the pet theme, Kerri of Housetalkn‘s dog ate a soap Santa and farted bubbles for several days.
 Who needs a bubble machine when you have a handy dog anus nearby?

 7. Gelt.
 Gelt looks good enough to eat.
 And it usually is since it’s just gold foil-wrapped chocolate.
 But taking the foil off first is recommended.
 My dog didn’t wanna get caught eating all the money so she just swallowed it whole.
 Of course, she’s not picky about her chocolate.
 Leave a poopy diaper unattended for 3.2 seconds and you’ll see what I mean.
+Also don’t write me about how chocolate is bad for dogs.
+I didn’t give it to her on purpose – she stole that shit.

 8. Garland.
 There’s something about Anna from My Life and Kids that just attracts the wrong kind of pets.
 In addition to the 3-legged cat above, she had a dog that ate an entire garland of painted wooden balls.
 When he finally pooped it out, all of the wooden balls were bright white.
 Like snowballs.